 Oftentimes, spray foam can also be wasted and get messy -- but our fully trained specialists know how to get the job done well the first time!

 Temperature sensitive: Cold temperatures affect the chemistry that causes the foaming action.
 It's critical to keep spray foam cans or two-part foam canisters within a specific temperature range for successful application.

 If you're interested in spray foam insulation for your home, the local experts at Green Factor Insulation can help.
-Give us a call at 1-855-246-3393 or contact us online for a free estimate -- we are your trusted insulation contractor in Olathe, Topeka, Lawrence, Shawnee, Miami, Overland Park, Gardner, Ottawa, Tecumseh, Lenexa, and more.
+Give us a call at 1-855-246-3393 or contact us online for a free estimate -- we are your trusted insulation contractor in Lawrence, Kansas City, Overland Park, Independence, Topeka, Olathe, Shawnee, Manhattan, Blue Springs, Lees Summit, and more.